Board of Directors

 Bridget graduated from Otago University with her medical degree in 2002.
 She subsequently worked as a hospital doctor in NZ for 5 years, before moving into clinical research and public health.
 Prior to ACS, Bridget completed a Masters in Public Health and worked as a research physician at a clinical trials unit in Australia specializing in Phase III trials.
 Bridget has authored numerous publications, with a focus on drug surveillance and disease prevention.

 Ben Oldfield (Principal Pharmacist)

 Ben gained his Bachelor of Pharmacy degree with honours from University of Auckland in 2005.
 He was President of the University of Auckland Pharmacy Students’ Association and Pharmacy Board of Studies Student Representative.
 He worked in community pharmacy and was heavily involved in developing and managing robotic dispensing for a Northland group of pharmacies.
 Ben joined ACS in 2011 as Principal Pharmacist.

 Rosemary Langham (Pharmacist)

 Rosemary Langham gained her Diploma in Pharmacy from CIT, Wellington in 1975.
 Since that time she has worked in community pharmacy in New Zealand, Australia and the UK.
-She owned her own pharmacy in New Zealand for 15 years and tutored at the School of Pharmacy before joining ACS.
-She remains a Member of National Pharmacy Agreement Advisory Committee to the Ministry of Health and is a member of a Regional Ethics Committee.
+She owned her own pharmacy in New Zealand for 15 years and tutored at the School of Pharmacy before joining ACS in 2008.
+She was a Member of National Pharmacy Agreement Advisory Committee to the Ministry of Health and was a member of a Regional Ethics Committee.